canonical/maas-ui/ui/README.md

 # Release Process

-1. Run `yarn clean`.
-2. Run `yarn install`.
-3. Ensure tests pass with `yarn test`.
-4. Bump `version` in package.json with correct semantic versioning.
-5. Update CHANGELOG.md, moving unreleased changes to a new heading for the release version.
+1. Update CHANGELOG.md, moving unreleased changes to a new heading for the release version.
+2. Run `yarn release ${version}`. (e.g. `yarn release 0.1.1`, note no 'v').
+Please ensure correct [semantic versioning](https://semver.org/).
-6. Make a commit with `git commit -am "Release v${version}."`.
+3. Make a commit with `git commit -am "Release v${version}."`.
-7. Tag the commit with `git tag v${version}`, and push with `git push --tags <upstream> master`.
+4. Push the release with `git push --tags <upstream> master`.
-8. Build maas-ui with `yarn build`.
-9. [Draft a new release on Github](https://github.com/canonical-web-and-design/maas-ui/releases/new), copying the changelog section for the new release into the description field, and uploading the production tarball produced by `yarn build`.
+5. [Draft a new release on Github](https://github.com/canonical-web-and-design/maas-ui/releases/new) using the new version as the *Release title*, copying the changelog section for the new release into the *description* field, and uploading the production tarball produced by `yarn build`.